NikhilKH1/smart-scheduler-java-mvc-design-patterns/README.md

 #### Event Querying:
 Query events on a specific date.
 Query events within a given date and time range.
-Check if the calendar is busy at a specific time.
+Check if busy at a specific time.
 #### Event Editing:
-Edit a single event occurrence.
-Edit events from a specific date/time onward.
-Edit all occurrences of an event.
-Edit recurring events.
+Edit the properties like event name, description, location, startdatetime and enddatetime for single event.
+Edit the additional properties like repeatuntil, repeatingdays, repeattimes for recurring event.
 #### Exporting:
 Export calendar events to a CSV file compatible with Google Calendar.

 ## Team Contributions
 The project was implemented collaboratively by both contributors.
-The contributions were as follows:
+The contributions are as follows:

 #### Nikhil:
 Focused on single and recurring events, the command parser, implementing conflict checking, the calendar model, and the view.